The High Road to China (The Drew Carey Show): Plot

-After Drew (Drew Carey) plays an elaborate practical joke on his office enemy Mimi Bobeck (Kathy Kinney), he gloats and says that she will not be able to better it.
+After Drew plays an elaborate practical joke on his office enemy Mimi Bobeck, he gloats and says that she will not be able to better it.
 Mimi seeks revenge on Drew and a couple of days later, he wakes up on the Great Wall of China without his passport.
 Drew finds a tape recorder in his pocket and listens to a message from Mimi, who taunts him about his predicament.
-Drew manages to gets a ride into the nearest village, where he meets Ming (Lin Liu), a young woman who speaks English.
+Drew manages to gets a ride into the nearest village, where he meets Ming, a young woman who speaks English.
 She offers him shelter and gets him a job selling chickens, so he can make enough money to get a bus ride to the U.S. embassy in Beijing.
-Meanwhile, Drew's friends Kate O'Brien (Christa Miller), Lewis Kiniski (Ryan Stiles) and Oswald Lee Harvey (Diedrich Bader) become concerned when they learn Drew did not make it to his meeting in Winnipeg.
+Meanwhile, Drew's friends Kate O'Brien, Lewis Kiniski and Oswald Lee Harvey become concerned when they learn Drew did not make it to his meeting in Winnipeg.
 Mimi then brags about how she had Drew drugged and placed him in a shipping crate bound for China.
 Kate, Lewis and Oswald struggle to come up with an idea to help Drew get back home.

 Back in China, Ming agrees to drive Drew to Beijing, but he finds the embassy is closed for Thanksgiving.
 Drew then tries to make money by putting on a sock puppet show in the Forbidden City, but some police officers take him away to an office where he must apply for a vendor permit.
 Drew manages to call his friends, but is cut off before he can give them any information.
 After leaving the permit office, Drew meets an elderly woman who offers him a French fry from McDonald's.
 Drew finds the restaurant, but soon learns that he does not have enough money for food.
-Drew realizes that McDonald's is an international company and believes they can help him return home and asks for the manager's (Ming Lo) help.
-After Drew sings a McDonald's jingle, the manager takes pity on him and gives him the phone number of their customer service line and offers to buy him some food.
-Elated, Drew runs up the stairs of the Temple of Heaven, but gets winded before reaching the top and lays down on a stone carving.
+Drew realizes that McDonald's is an international company and believes they can help him return home and asks for the manager's help.
+When the manager turns him down, Drew starts singing and dancing to McDonald's "You Deserve a Break Today" jingle, then breaks down crying.
+The manager takes pity on him and gives him the phone number of their customer service line and offers to buy him some food.
+Elated, Drew runs up the stairs of the Temple of Heaven, but gets winded before reaching the top and lies down on a stone carving.